Danville, Missouri

 Danville is an unincorporated community and census-designated place in Montgomery County, in the U.S. state of Missouri.
 As of the 2020 census, it had a population of 28.

 History

 Danville was laid out in 1834 and named after Danville, Virginia, the native home of an early settler.
 A post office at Danville was established in 1834, and remained in operation until 1942.
-A census-designated place named after the village, and including it, was established in or after 1980, and census-based demographics since that establishment reflect the entire CDP and not just the village proper.

 Geography

-Danville is in western Montgomery County, on the north side of Interstate 70/U.S. Route 40, with access from Exit 170, Missouri Route 161.
-I-70 leads west 45 mi to Columbia and east 80 mi to St. Louis, while Route 161 leads north 5 mi to Montgomery City.
-There is a combined gas station-food store-lunch counter-florist shop just off the interstate, an automotive repair shop in the village, and a quarry operation just outside it; and no other businesses or services.

 According to the U.S. Census Bureau, the Danville CDP has a total area of 0.38 sqmi, of which 0.006 sqmi, or 1.57%, are water.
 The community sits on a ridge which drains north to Rumbo Branch and south to Sallee Branch, both west-flowing tributaries of the Loutre River, part of the Missouri River watershed.